Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 For tokens, at least currently they must be defined as immediate values (atoms); even using a mute variable, like for the ``_Default=my_token`` expression, or a variable, is not supported (at least yet).

-Note that, for primitives that may not inject code at all (ex: ``if_debug/1``), if their conditions are not fulfilled, the specified conditional code is dismissed as a whole, it is not even replaced for example by an ``ok`` atom; this may matter if this conditional is the only expression in a case clause for example, in which case a compilation failure like "*internal error in core; crash reason: function_clause in function v3_core:cexprs/3 called as v3_core:cexprs[...]*" will be reported (the compiler sees unexpectedly a clause not having even a single expression).
+Note that, for primitives that may not inject code at all (e.g. ``if_debug/1``), if their conditions are not fulfilled, the specified conditional code is dismissed as a whole, it is not even replaced for example by an ``ok`` atom; this may matter if this conditional is the only expression in a case clause for example, in which case a compilation failure like "*internal error in core; crash reason: function_clause in function v3_core:cexprs/3 called as v3_core:cexprs[...]*" will be reported (the compiler sees unexpectedly a clause not having even a single expression).

 A related issue may happen when switching conditional flags: it will select/deselect in-code expressions at compile time, and may lead functions and/or variables to become unused, and thus may trigger at least warnings [#]_.